 It is a requirement for you to complete both your annual accounts and corporation tax return annually.
 This can be done together by your accountant, although the accounting profit and taxable profit may be different.

-- DUE: Your first accounts will usually be due 8 months following your company year-end.
+- Your accounts will usually be due 9 months following your company year-end.

 It is possible to file these accounts yourself.
 However, in most cases, firms opt to take on the benefits of working with an accountancy practice.

 Your personal tax return is not an obligation of the company, but as a company director you are likely to have a personal requirement to submit on.